2016–17 Mississippi Valley State Delta Devils basketball team

 The 2016–17 Mississippi Valley State Delta Devils basketball team represented Mississippi Valley State University in the 2016–17 NCAA Division I men's basketball season.
-The Delta Devils, led by third-year head coach Andre Payne, played their home games at the Harrison HPER Complex in Itta Bena, Mississippi as members of the Southwestern Athletic Conference.
-They finished the season 7–25, 7–11 in SWAC play to finish in seventh place.
+The Delta Devils, led by third-year head coach Andre Payne, played their home games at the Harrison HPER Complex in Itta Bena, Mississippi as members of the Southwestern Athletic Conference (SWAC).
+They finished the season 7–25, 7–11 in SWAC play, to finish in seventh place.
 As the No. 7 seed in the SWAC tournament, they lost to Alcorn State in the quarterfinals.

 Previous season

-The Delta Devils finished the 2015–16 season 8–27, 6–12 in SWAC play to finish in a three-way tie for seventh place.
+The Delta Devils finished the 2015–16 season 8–27, 6–12 in SWAC play, to finish in a three-way tie for seventh place.
 They defeated Grambling State and Alcorn State to advance to the semifinals of the SWAC tournament where they lost to Jackson State.